 A Starting commands-At the commencement of each heat, the referee shall signal to the swimmers by a short series of whistles to remove all clothing except for swimwear.
-At the referee's first long whistle, the swimmers shall immediately enter the water and at the second long whistle shall return without undue delay to the starting position.
+At the referee's first long whistle, the swimmers shall immediately enter the water and at the second long whistle shall take their positions on the wall without undue delay.